TheCOVID19InfoBot/TheCOVID19InfoBot.github.io/README.md

 ## Links
 **Add The COVID-19 Info Bot to your server:** https://discord.com/oauth2/authorize?client_id=744391461113561228&permissions=18432&scope=bot

+**Enjoying our bot?
+Give us an upvote!:** https://discordbotlist.com/bots/the-covid-19-info-bot

 **Not sure if you want it in your server?
 Try it out in our server first!:** https://discord.gg/r4M4dbr

-Here's a short demo video of the bot in action!  https://www.youtube.com/watch?v=AYMbxRRWwDA

 ## For more information
 </br>Website: [https://thecovid19infobot.github.io/](https://thecovid19infobot.github.io/)!
 </br>Email: [thecovid19infobot@gmail.com](mailto:thecovid19infobot@gmail.com)
+</br>Here's a short demo video of the bot in action!  https://www.youtube.com/watch?v=AYMbxRRWwDA